danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 When you implement this protocol, just implement `perform(on:completion:)` and specify the `CollectionType` with a typealias.

-Let's take this even further by creating more specialized protocols, that describe how to operate on single items and batches of items:
+Now let's create more specialized versions of this protocol, that describe how to operate on single items and batches of items:

 ```swift
 protocol ItemOperation: CollectionOperation {